Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Introduction

 the term $u^{q-m+1}|\nabla u|^{p}$ also can be viewed as the coefficient of the term $u^{m-1}$.
 Thus, according to \eqref{0.777}, we can find the detailed expressions of $c(x)$, $d(x)$ and $f(x)$ in \eqref{0.888}, and then only need to substitute the conditions satisfied by $c(x)$, $d(x)$, $f(x)$ for verification, see \eqref{5.12}-\eqref{5.14}.
-Particularly, in the calculation of the term $\int_{B_{2R}}\left[u^q|\nabla u|^{p-m+1}\right]^{\sigma'}$ during validation (i.e. \eqref{0.666}), we use the H\"{o}lder inequality to form the integral expressions \eqref{5.2} and \eqref{5.11}.
-Clearly, the integrand of \eqref{5.2} is a power of $u$, the integrand of \eqref{5.11} is the product of a power of $u$ and a power of $|\nabla u|$, which is consistent with the form of nonlinearity in \eqref{1.1}. \eqref{5.11} is obtained via selecting the appropriate test function and then using the fundamental inequalities.
-In the proof, we need to pay attention to two aspects.
-On the one hand, when Harnack inequality holds, we figure out that $\alpha_1$ could be a range (see Remark \ref{rem5.2}(ii)).
-However, in the blow-up process, in order to make the nonlinearity of equation, using scaling argument for \eqref{6.1}, satisfy the structure conditions, we need to force some restrictions on $\alpha_1$ (see \eqref{0.30}).
-Thus, the fact $\alpha_1=\frac{p+mq}{m-p}$ can be obtained after the intersection of two ranges (Remark \ref{rem5.2} (ii) and \eqref{0.30}).
-On the other hand, we can also apply the Poincar$\acute{\mathrm{e}}$ inequality directly and then calculate by using \eqref{5.3}, the integrand of which is a power of $|\nabla u|$.
-The method is more constraining, see Remark \ref{rem5.2} (iii) for more details.
+In particular, in the calculation of the term $\int_{B_{2R}}\left[u^q|\nabla u|^{p-m+1}\right]^{\sigma'}$ during validation (i.e., \eqref{0.666}), we use the H\"{o}lder inequality to form the integral expressions \eqref{5.2} and \eqref{5.11}.
+Clearly, the integrand of \eqref{5.2} is a power of $u$, the integrand of \eqref{5.11} is the product of a power of $u$ and a power of $|\nabla u|$, which is related to the nonlinearity in \eqref{1.1}. \eqref{5.11} is obtained via selecting an appropriate test function and then using the fundamental inequalities.
+Moreover, in the integral estimates, we give more accurate ranges of exponents of $u,|\nabla u|$ in Lemma \ref{lem5.1} than those in \cite[Lemma 2.1]{R}.

-Second, we state the techniques in the blow-up process, see Proposition \ref{prop6.2}.
-The present paper deduces contradiction from the following limit problem

-On the one hand, since $|\nabla z_0|$ is bounded (see \eqref{0.20}), the term $z_0^q|\nabla z_0|^p$ can be treated as $Cz_0^q$ with $C>0$.
-So the maximum principle of Theorem \ref{thm:6.1} implies that

-On the other hand, the convergence argument and a diagonal procedure can make \eqref{z} hold in $\mathbb{R}^N$.
-The Liouville-type result of Theorem \ref{thm:1.4} indicates that the solution of \eqref{z} is constant.
-Due to appearance of the term $z_0^{\alpha_1}$, the solution of \eqref{z} can only be zero, which is a contradiction with \eqref{c}.

-In addition, the difference between this paper and \cite{FL1} is that, the term $u^q|\nabla u|^p$ is treated as the main term of $f(x,u,\nabla u)$ and as the nonlinearity of the limit problem using Liouville-type Theorem.
-However, Filippucci and Lini \cite{FL1} treated the term $u^q|\nabla u|^p$ as the perturbation term of the term $u^{\delta}$ in nonlinearity $f(x,u,\nabla u)$ (see \eqref{0.999}), and the nonlinearity of the limit problem using Liouville-type Theorem is the term $u^{\delta}$.
+Second, we consider more general nonlinearity $f$ in this paper, and does not require $f$ to be non-negative by selecting an appropriate test function, see Lemma \ref{lem111} and Proposition \ref{prop6.1}.
+In the blow-up process, we make the transformation $w_n=T(u_n)$, and find that $w_n$ satisfy